slatedocs/slate/source/index.html.md

 After the key/value pairs, an optional search string can be provided that will be used to search for partial matches in the displayId, name, or description fields.

-Finally, the URL can end with an offest and limit parameter.
+Finally, the URL can end with an offset and limit parameter.